-Using telematics, fleets can improve dispatching by seeing on a map the nearest vehicle to a particular location.
-For example, maybe a service fleet gets an emergency call.
-Instead of bothering each mobile worker to see if they can respond to the job and exactly where they are, a dispatcher can easily see which vehicle and worker is closest to the job and dispatch and route them straight from where they are.
-Read more here about how MyGeotab software lets you dispatch the nearest vehicle.
+Using telematics, fleets can improve dispatching through a feature that makes it possible to locate the nearest vehicle to a particular customer stop on a map.
+For example, when a service or a first responder fleet gets an emergency call, instead of calling each mobile worker to check if they can respond to the job and exactly where they are, a dispatcher can easily see which vehicle and worker is closest to the job and dispatch and route them straight from where they are.

-The odometer in a vehicle are the actual miles driven.
-This is not to be confused with a vehicle’s actual engine hours.
+An odometer in a vehicle depicts the actual miles driven.
+This is not to be confused with a vehicle’s actual engine hours (see separate glossary entry).

-Open platform means a telematics system which provides open or free access to the data through a software development kit (SDK) and application programming interfaces (APIs).
+Open platform means a telematics system which provides open or free access to the data through a software development kit (SDK) and application programming interfaces (APIs) — see separate glossary entries for both.
 In contrast, a closed platform may have vehicle manufacturer specific hardware and the access to data is limited or filtered.
 Open platform users have flexibility for integrating telematics with their other business systems, and using partner vendor devices, or third-party applications and solutions such as from the Geotab Marketplace.
-Find a longer definition of open platform in this blog post and read about its advantages in this white paper.
+Find a longer definition of open platform in here and read about its advantages here.

 Over the Air (OTA) testing evaluates the performance of the integrated antenna on a telematics device (and many others) to understand the safety and risks behind using a particular type of device — consider all the safety labels seen on electronics in general.
 This particular test makes sure the device meets the minimum levels of radiation (total radiated power) and sensitivity (total isotropic power) and is only one of three main aspects of testing these types of devices.
 Read more here.

-A software development kit (SDK) is the tools, information, and examples given to other software developers on how to work with the data.
-The SDK along with APIs enable what’s called open platform telematics.
-Not all SDKs are created equal.
-Learn why and watch a video about the Geotab SDK here.
-(See also: Open Platform)
+A software development kit (SDK) is the set of tools, information, and examples given to other software developers on how to work with the data.
+The SDK along with APIs (see separate glossary entry on APIs) enable what’s called open platform telematics (see separate entry).
+Learn why by watching a video about the Geotab SDK here.

 Seat belt usage can actually be tracked by a telematics system such as the Geotab seat belt report, which lets managers know which drivers aren’t using their seat belt.
-It can also be used as part of the Geotab GO TALK in-vehicle coaching add-on.
-(See also: In-Vehicle Coaching)
+It can also be used as part of the Geotab GO TALK in-vehicle coaching add-on (see separate glossary entry).

-As part of the Internet of Things (IoT) movement, smart cities leverage smart infrastructure and connected devices to solve urban challenges like traffic congestion, growing populations, and public health and safety.
+Smart cities leverage connected infrastructure, sensors and IoT devices to help solve urban challenges like traffic congestion, service delivery for growing populations, and public health and safety.
 Telematics and urban analytics are the building blocks of smart cities, by providing municipalities with a real-time view on city operations and conditions.
-Learn how Geotab telematics connects to the smart city revolution.
+Learn more about smart city solutions from Geotab.

-Telematics is the monitoring of a car, truck or another type of equipment or asset with a device that collects GPS location, vehicle speed, driving behavior, and other engine data to record movements on a map.
-Read our topic overview: What Is Telematics?
+Telematics is the monitoring of a car, truck or another type of equipment or asset with a device to track GPS location, vehicle speed, driving behavior, and other engine data for fleet management and optimization.
+Go for a deeper dive in: What is telematics?